tenzir/threatbus/plugins/apps/threatbus_zmq_app/README.md

 ### Snapshots

 Threat Bus' [snapshot](https://docs.tenzir.com/threatbus/features/snapshotting)
 feature allows apps to request a snapshot during subscription.
-But snapshots also should be provided by apps when Threat Bus requests it.
-This is done via messages of the type `SnapshotRequest`.
+Threat Bus always forwards snapshot requests to all app plugins.
+The `zmq-app` plugin again forwards these `SnapshotRequests` to all connected apps.
+Apps, however, can decide if they want to implement this feature, i.e., whether they respond to `SnapshotRequest` messages or not.

 `SnapshotRequests` are received like any other messages, via the `p2p_topic`.
 In case the app wants to provide this feature, it must handle message of this type (see above for an explanation of topic suffix matching).

-Once the snapshot is handled, the app should use the `SnapshotEnvelope` message type to send back messages to the plugin.
+Once the snapshot is handled, the app must use the `SnapshotEnvelope` message type to send back messages to the plugin.

 ## License